chitrang89/proactive-message-api/README.md

 # proactive-message-api

-Sample Api based on Nodejs to let users POST an address+message to update a specific conversation of Microsoft Bot Framework.
+Api based on Nodejs to let users POST an address+message to update a specific conversation of Microsoft Bot Framework.

 How To